SapitoSucio/froggo-guides/docs/script_commands.md

 	-2 - Guild ID1 does not exist
 	-1 - Guild ID2 does not exist
-	 0 - Both guilds have no relation OR guild ID aren't given 1 - Both guilds are allies
+	 0 - Both guilds have no relation OR guild ID aren`t given 1 - Both guilds are allies
 	 2 - Both guilds are antagonists